RHSecurityCompliance/contest/WAIVERS.md

 ## Custom file format

-The [waives file](conf/waives) uses a custom file format to specify when a failure is expected.
+The [waivers file](conf/waivers) uses a custom file format to specify when a failure is expected.
 This format consists of so-called "sections", optionally separated by any number of empty lines.
 Any lines beginning with `#` are skipped.